innovationOUtside/tm129-robotics2020/content/00_READ_ME_FIRST/Section_00_05_Accessing_RoboLab.md

 You can also upload your own notebooks from the notebook homepage either individually, or as a zip file.
 If you upload a zip file, you will need to unzip it.
 You can do this from a notebook command cell using the `unzip` shell command or [using Python code](https://thispointer.com/python-how-to-unzip-a-file-extract-single-multiple-or-all-files-from-a-zip-archive/).
 More details can be found in the __TO DO?? - see the `RoboLab Environment FAQ`__

+#### Persisting Files on MyBinder

+The environment launched from MyBinder is ephemeral - it is created on demand when you click a `launch binder` button and is destroyed after a short period of inactivity.

+To save your work when working on MyBinder, there are two approaches you can take.

+##### Using Notebook Storage

+##### Downloading and Uploading Files

 ### Running An Open Computing Lab Environment On Your Own Computer - Computer Requirements